archlabjp/pyele/README.md

 # pyele

-`pyele` is a Python module for fetching and processing digital elevation model (DEM) data from the Geospatial Information Authority of Japan (GSI).
+`pyele` is a Python module for fetching and processing digital elevation model (DEM) data from the Geospatial Information Authority of Japan (GSI).This module is based on https://github.com/gsi-cyberjapan/elevation-php

 ## Installation